neurosity/neurosity-sdk-js/docs/api/authentication.md

 ---
 We take data privacy very seriously at Neurosity.
 Should you find a bug or vulnerability, please [submit a request](support.neurosity.co), and we will take your inquiry seriously and work as fast as possible to fix the issue for all.

-There are two ways to authenticate with Notion: Email and password and ID Token
+There are two ways to authenticate with Notion: Email & password and ID Token.

 ### Email and Password